 List of formerly used country names

-ORIGINAL TEXT: Clause 8 lists the short forms in English of the formerly used country names together with their obsolescent alpha-2 code elements, obsolescent alpha-3 code elements, obsolescent numeric-3 code elements (where relevant), the period (years) during which these were valid, the alpha-4 code elements for formerly used country names and remarks, such as the kind of action that caused the removal of the names from the different editions of ISO 3166 and ISO 3166-1, short forms of new names presently covering the same areas, their new code elements, etc.
+ORIGINAL TEXT: Clause 8 lists the short forms in English of the formerly used country names together with their obsolete alpha-2 code elements, obsolescent alpha-3 code elements, obsolescent numeric-3 code elements (where relevant), the period (years) during which these were valid, the alpha-4 code elements for formerly used country names and remarks, such as the kind of action that caused the removal of the names from the different editions of ISO 3166 and ISO 3166-1, short forms of new names presently covering the same areas, their new code elements, etc.

 Clause 9 lists the same information as Clause 8 but in French.